worldbank/ietoolkit/src/mdhlp/iedropone.md

 <!-- Longer description of the intended use of the command and best practices related to the usage -->

-This commands might be easier to understand by following the examples below before reading the description or the explanations of the options.
+This command might be easier to understand by following the examples below before reading the description or the explanations of the options.

 `iedropone` has the same purpose as the Stata built-in command `drop` when dropping observations.
 However, `iedropone` safeguards that no additional observations are unintentionally dropped,